steveloughran/formality/styleguide/styleguide.md

 Tests MUST

+* Have meaningful names, in both classname and test method.
+* Use the prefix `test` for test cases.
+This avoids confusion about what is an entry point vs helper method.
 * Use directories under the property `test.dir` for temporary data.
 The way to get this dir dynamically is:

         new File(System.getProperty("test.dir", "target"));